 Now I’m not going to suggest that you immediately go and remove every extension and app you’ve installed on your machines.
 That would be over-kill.

 1 – Type the name of the extension or app (followed by the word “extension” or ‘app” as appropriate) into Google and then click the “News” link.
-If that extension or app has gone to the dark side there just might be news reports about the change.
+If that extension or app has gone to the dark side there will probably be news reports about it.

 If there’s any indication at all that an app or extension might be misbehaving I recommend that you remove it from your device.

 It would probably be a good idea to repeat these quick reviews of your apps and extensions about once per month.

 It’s also wise to limit the number of apps and extensions you use to the ones you truly need and use on a regular basis.